 COMP 4700 Algorithms (3).
-This course is to teach the principle of design, analysis, and implementation of algorithms.
-Topics include: algorithm complexity, mathematical tool for analyzing algorithm complexity, algorithm design techniques, such as divide-and-conquer, dynamic programming, and heuristics, fundamental algorithms, such as sorting, searching, and pattern matching, selected advanced data structures and algorithms.
-Prerequisites: COMP 3040 & COMP 3200.
+This course is to teach the principles of design, analysis, and implementation of algorithms.
+Topics include: algorithm complexity, mathematical tool for analyzing algorithm complexity, algorithm design techniques such as divide-and-conquer, dynamic programming, and heuristics, fundamental algorithms such as sorting, searching, and pattern matching, and some selected advanced data structures and algorithms.
+Prerequisites: COMP 3040 and COMP 3010.

 COMP 4720 Cryptography and Computer Security (3).
-This course provides an introduction to modern cryptography and its applications in computer and network security.
+This course introduces modern cryptography and its applications in computer and network security.
 Topics includes mathematics in cryptography, attack and threaten models and security goals, traditional cryptography, modern cryptography, design of private and public key encryption schemes, digital signatures, authentication and key management, and selected applications.
-Prerequisite: COMP 3200 or equivalent.
+Prerequisite: COMP 3010 or equivalent.